mcci-catena/MCCI-Catena-PMS7003/README.md

 #### `wake`

 Bring up the PMS7003.
 This event is abstract -- it requests the library to do whatever's needed (powering up the PMS7003, waking it up, etc.) to get the PMS7003 to normal state.

+## Useful references

+The US laws defining P2.5 can be found here: https://www.law.cornell.edu/cfr/text/40/50.13

+See http://aqicn.org/sensor/pms5003-7003/ for some useful information and guidance on how to use the PMS7003 sensor for outdoor air quality measurments.

+For information on converting PM2.5 and PM10 to AQI numbers, this website has good background: [How is the Air Quality Index AQI calculated?](https://stimulatedemissions.wordpress.com/2013/04/10/how-is-the-air-quality-index-aqi-calculated/).
+However, many of the links in that article are broken.
+The US EPA site references are not current.

+The reference info on calculating AQI is online in the EPA archives as [EPA-454/B-06-001, Guideline for Reporting of Daily Air Quality -- Air Quality Index (AQI)](https://archive.epa.gov/ttn/ozone/web/pdf/rg701.pdf).
+In July 2019, this was pretty hard to find, and it's not clear that the material will be available long term; so this library contains a copy, [rg701 accessed 2019-07-08](assets/rg701.pdf).
+It is possible that there is a revised version somewhere on the EPA site.